debpal/BharatFinTrack/README.md

 ## Functionality

 * Calculates the updated Compound Annual Growth Rate (CAGR) for both `Price` and `TRI` since the inception of all NSE equity indices.
+* Compare CAGR (%) between `Price` and `TRI`.
 * Sorts NSE equity indices by CAGR (%) values.
 * Sorts NSE equity indices by CAGR (%) within each category.

 ## Visualization

-* Plots the descending CAGR (%) for NSE equity indices, organized by category since inception.
+* Displays bar graphs of NSE equity indices’ closing values with descending CAGR (%) since inception, both overall and by index category.
-* Plots the top-performing NSE indices by CAGR (%) for a specified number of indices in each category since their launch.
+* Shows bar graphs of top-performing NSE equity indices by CAGR (%) since launch, with options to view a specified number of top indices, either overall or within each category.

 ## Easy Installation